Electrical safety in dwellings

 I am intending to provide additional lighting and sockets in my kitchen does this require building regulation approval?

-As a kitchen is a special location - Yes you do (see using competent person scheme below as an alternative).
+As a kitchen is a special location, yes you do.
+See the 'using competent person' scheme below as an alternative.

 How do I make a building regulation application?

-If the notifiable electrical works are associated with other Building Regulation works, for example: extension to your house - the electrical works need to be included in the Building Regulation submission for the extension.
+If the notifiable electrical works are associated with other Building Regulation works, for example, an extension to your house, the electrical works need to be included in the Building Regulation submission for the extension.
 Any plans or building notices submitted must be endorsed with appropriate notes to cover the electrical installation (see below).

-You can submit a Building Notice' application, on receipt Building Control will review the work complexity, for example: does it include kitchens / bathrooms and (if required) request appropriate additional information.
+You can submit a Building Notice application.
+On receipt, Building Control will review the work complexity.
+For example, does it include kitchens/bathrooms?
+If required, we may request appropriate additional information.

 Both application forms include statements regarding the electric works.

 You must make it clear to your client the implications and responsibilities of these new electrical regulations.
-This is to reduce the possibility of problems developing during the projects construction phase and the council having to take enforcement action against the owner.
+This is to reduce the possibility of problems developing during the project's construction phase and us having to take enforcement action against the owner.

-An exception to the above application routes is where you employ a member of a Competent Person Self-Certification Scheme (CPS) (see further details below) - (this allows you provided certain procedures are followed to avoid having to submit an application to the Local Authority for the electrical element of the works only).
+An exception to the above application routes is where you employ a member of a Competent Person Self-Certification Scheme (CPS).
+See further details below.
+This allows you, provided certain procedures are followed, to avoid having to submit an application for the electrical element of the works only).
 Employing a 'Competent Person' under a self-certification scheme means you do not have to submit a Building Regulation application for electrical work.